Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference: Evaluation

 \subsubsection{Comparison with Attention Sinks}

 Recent research introduced StreamingLLM~\cite{streaming_llm}, which introduced the concept of ``attention sinks.''
 StreamingLLM enables Language Models (LLMs) trained with a finite-length attention window to handle infinite sequence lengths without fine-tuning.
 This is achieved by retaining the first four tokens (known as ``attention sinks'') and a moving window of recent tokens, where $w = k-4$.
-These components are sufficient for the model to deliver baseline perplexity scores.
 To compare StreamingLLM with \keyformer, we maintained a \kv size of 60\% for both techniques.
 Table~\ref{tab:ablation_accuracy} displays the accuracy comparison, showing that StreamingLLM struggles in summarizing text by relying on only the first four tokens as attention sinks and the remaining tokens from a recent window (Appendix~\ref{subsubsec:attn_sink}).